skip to Main Content

 “Unlike freshmen with parents, siblings, or cousins who have gone to college, first-generation students are largely learning the pressures of staying above water in school without experienced guidance from home.
 These students often are unaware of what’s known as the “hidden curriculum”—the mix of bureaucratic know-how and sound study skills that can make or break a student’s first year in college.” -Mikhail Zinshteyn, The Chronicle of Evidence Based Mentoring.

-How to become an ECE Mentor: a 3-step guide
+How to become an ECE Success Coach

 1